-- > To ensure that the attendance of all pupils including disadvantaged pupils is in line with national averages. - > Additional funding to support disadvantaged pupils with issues such as uniform, equipment and school trips.
+- To ensure that the attendance of all pupils including disadvantaged pupils is in line with national averages through use of the Lincolnshire Pupil Reintegration EBSA Pathway and multi-agency support. - > Additional funding to support disadvantaged pupils with issues such as uniform and equipment.